Pakki/pakki/README.md

 ### **HIGHLIGHTS OF QUALIFICATION**

--   Rubyprogramming.RubyonRailsframework.
+-   Ruby programming.
+Ruby on Rails framework.

--   Understandingofobject-orientedprogrammingandMVC.
+-   Understanding of object-oriented programming and MVC.

--   ExperienceindesigningandwritingofwebapplicationsusingRuby on Rails and related technologies such as various Ruby gems, HTML, CSS, JS.
+-   Experience in designing and writing of web applications using Ruby on Rails and related technologies such as various Ruby gems, HTML, CSS, JS.

 -   DB skills (SQL, ORM, queries)

--   Debugging,analytical,problemsolving,andinterpersonalskills
+-   Debugging, analytical, problemsolving, and interpersonal skills

 ## **PROFESSIONAL EXPERIENCE**